Wheel of Fortune (American game show): Set

-The show's original puzzle board had three rows of 13 manually operated trilons, for a total of 39 spaces.
+The show's original puzzle board had three rows of thirteen manually operated trilons, for a total of 39 spaces.
 On December 21, 1981, a larger board with 48 trilons in four rows (11, 13, 13, and 11 trilons) was adopted.
 This board was surrounded by a double-arched border of lights which flashed at the beginning and end of the round.
 Each trilon had three sides: a green side to represent spaces not used by the puzzle, a blank side to indicate a letter that had not been revealed, and a side with a letter on it.
 While the viewer saw a seamless transition to the next puzzle, with these older boards in segments where more than one puzzle was present, a stop-down of taping took place during which the board was wheeled offstage and the new puzzle loaded in by hand out of sight of the contestants.
-On February 24, 1997, the show introduced a computerized puzzle board composed of 52 touch-activated monitors in four rows (12 on the top and bottom rows, 14 in the middle two).
+On February 24, 1997, the show introduced a computerized puzzle board composed of 52 touch-activated monitors in four rows (twelve on the top and bottom rows and fourteen each on the middle rows).
 During regular gameplay, when a contestant chose a letter that is in the puzzle, the monitors at those positions became illuminated and the hostess touched the right edge of each one to reveal the letter.
 The puzzle board was refurbished for season 40 in 2022, replacing the individual monitors for each letter with a singular video board, and using lidar sensors for touch input.

 Although not typically seen by viewers, the set also includes a used letter board that shows contestants which letters are remaining in play, a scoreboard that is visible from the contestants' perspective, and a countdown clock.
 The used letter board is also used during the bonus round, and in at least one case, helped the contestant to see unused letters to solve a difficult puzzle.